yongchao98/CodeSteer-v1.0/README.md

 bash train_llama3-8B-CodeSteer.sh
 ```

-## Feedback
+## Assistance

 We appreciate all feedback!
 Feel free to raise an issue for bugs, questions, or suggestions.

-## Assistance

 Contacting [Yongchao Chen](https://yongchao98.github.io/YongchaoChen/) and [Chuchu Fan](https://chuchu.mit.edu) for any questions and discussion.

 ## Citation
 ```md